Sigenergy Technology Co., Ltd.: Sigenergy Unveils SigenAgent, the First All-Domain AI Agent for the Renewable Energy Industry

 SigenAgent is not an isolated software patch, but the culmination of Sigenergy's long-term hardware and software integration.
 CEO Tony Xu emphasized that AI in energy requires more than algorithms; it demands a reliable physical foundation.

-Today, over 200,000 global power stations run on Sigenergy hardware with an ultra-low 0.24% annual failure rate.
-Built on this bedrock, Sigenergy utilizes all-domain sensing across generation, storage, charging, and grid access-supported by 100M high-speed networks, WLAN-Mesh, and Sub-1G communications to create a seamless, closed-loop operational environment.
+Today, over 200,000 global power stations run on Sigenergy hardware.
+Built on this bedrock, Sigenergy utilizes all-domain sensing across generation, storage, charging, and grid access'supported by 100M high-speed networks, WLAN-Mesh, and Sub-1G communications to create a seamless, closed-loop operational environment.

 Thanks to an AI-ready architecture, existing operational units can access these agent features via seamless over-the-air (OTA) software updates.